NER Class S2

 The North Eastern Railway Class S2 - London and North Eastern Railway Class B15 - was a mixed-traffic 4-6-0 steam locomotive designed by Vincent Raven.
 The design was based on NER Class S.

 Superheaters

-The first seven was built with saturated (non-superheated) boilers, however the remaining thirteen were fitted with Robinson 24-element superheaters.
+The first seven were built with saturated (non-superheated) boilers, however the remaining thirteen were fitted with Robinson 24-element superheaters.
 The saturated B15s were eventually fitted with superheaters.
 Some of these rebuilds used Schmidt superheaters, however they were eventually converted to use Robinson superheaters, as Robinson superheaters were the LNER’s standard type of superheaters.

-No.825
+Stumpf Uniflow variant

 The last of the class, No.825 was fitted with Stumpf Uniflow cylinders.
 The inlet and exhaust ports were separate.
 Although the exhaust port was always the same size, the inlet port could vary in size according to the position of the cutoff.
 In 1918, the system was used on C7 No.2212, with a tidier result.
 Due to the special attention required for these experimental locomotives, in March 1924, the locomotive was rebuilt as a standard B15, matching the other members.